 Opt out of Recover delete mail feature in Outlook.com

-For privacy purposes, if you wish, you can opt out of this features, so that your deleted mail, remains permanently deleted with no chance of recovery.
+For privacy purposes, if you wish, you can opt-out of this feature, so that your deleted mail, remains permanently deleted with no chance of recovery.

 To do so, click on Settings and select More mail settings.

 Select Don’t let me recover deleted messages – once they leave the Deleted folder, don’t give me a link to get them back and click on Save.